OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 ---

-title: Implementation Do's and Dont's Container security
+title: Do's and Dont's Container security
 layout: col-document
 tags: OWASP Developer Guide
 contributors: Shruti Kulkarni
 document: OWASP Developer Guide
-order: 702
+order: 741

 ---

 {% include breadcrumb.html %}

 ### 5.4.1 Container security

+Here is a collection of Do's and Don'ts when it comes to container security, gathered from practical experiences.
+Some of these are language specific and others have more general applicability.

 Container image security, host security, client security, daemon security, runtime security: